gavinsimpson/fromthebottomoftheheap/_posts/2014-06-16-simultaneous-confidence-intervals-for-derivatives.md

 - "Posterior simulation"
 active: blog
 category: R
+alert: "The original version of this post claimed to produce simultaneous confidence intervals.
+It was wrong; these are nowhere near a simultaneous interval.
+For one way to compute a simltaneous interval see this [newer post](/2016/12/15/simultaneous-interval-revisited/)."
 ---

 [Last time out](/2011/06/12/additive-modelling-and-the-hadcrut3v-global-mean-temperature-series/) I looked at one of the complications of time series modelling with smoothers; you have a non-linear trend which may be statistically significant but it may not be increasing or decreasing everywhere.
 How do we identify where in the series the data are changing?
 In that post I explained how we can use the first derivatives of the model splines for this purpose, and used the method of finite differences to estimate them.
 To assess statistical significance of the derivative (the rate of change) I relied upon asymptotic normality and the usual pointwise confidence interval.
 That interval is fine if looking at just one point on the spline (not of much practical use), but when considering more points at once we have a multiple comparisons issue.
 Instead, a simultaneous interval is required, and for that we need to revisit a technique I [blogged about a few years ago](/2011/06/12/additive-modelling-and-the-hadcrut3v-global-mean-temperature-series/); posterior simulation from the fitted GAM.